Freedom to Choose

 In Dakota, USA, new legislation defines human life as commencing at conception, which makes abortion a serious crime.

 As abortion in all States except Victoria, Tasmania and the ACT is still illegal, there is a lack of doctors willing to deal with unwanted pregnancies in some rural areas, according to Suzie Reid, of the Goulburn Women’s Health.
 Abortion is still a criminal act that is not prosecuted by police but doctors can be harassed where they may visit a small town only once a week.
 There is a very powerful anti-abortion lobby there, but this only represents 16 percent of the population.
-Rural women sometimes have to travel to cities, resulting in problems of accommodation, cost and child care for other children.
+Rural women sometimes have to travel to cities, resulting in accommodation problems, cost and child care for other children.
 Abortion must be decriminalised everywhere, and, in States where this has been done, there has been no increase in its incidence.

 WEL National Policy